Plague Facts (cont.)

 What causes plague?

 The bacteria that cause plague are known as Yersinia pestis.
 In the natural state, the bacteria infect wild rodents.
 Plague can still be found in many areas of the world, but 95% of cases today occur in Madagascar and sub-Saharan Africa.
+The World Health Organization states that between 1,000-2,000 cases are reported each year worldwide, but there are estimated to be more cases that go unreported.
 The bacteria are found in the U.S. in semi-arid areas of the southwest.
 Fleas that feed off of infected animals transmit the bacteria to other animals.
 Rats, ground squirrels, mice, prairie dogs, chipmunks, voles, and rabbits are examples of animals that may carry the plague bacteria.
 The bacteria are believed to persist at a low level in natural populations of these animals.
 When a large number of infected wild rodents die, fleas that have bitten these animals may bite humans and domestic animals.
 Cats that are bitten usually become ill, and they may cough infectious droplets into the surrounding air.
 While infected dogs may not appear ill, they may still carry infected fleas into the home.

 What are risk factors for plague?